gutenberg-team/fakenews-subnet/README.md

 ## Reward Mechanism

-Validators store the 100 most recent response results for each miner.
+Validators store the 250 most recent responses for each miner (500 results).
 Each response generates two retrospective results (for both paraphrased and generated fake articles).

 These retrospective results are used to calculate the final reward score: